 - Best for: layer cakes, creating a silky smooth finish, frosting that will be colored like for Succulent Cupcakes, when jams or curds will be used as flavoring

-- Find the Recipe for Swiss Meringue Buttercream here »
+- Find the Recipe for Buttercream Recipe here »

 Italian Meringue Buttercream